From 1st January 2021 the rules has changed for EU citizens visiting, working or studying in the UK.!

 Line closure is quite common on some lines.
 This is usually due to renovations and engineering work.
 However sometimes disruptions can be caused by bad weather or passenger related incidents, so it is useful to check your route before you travel.

-You can check the real time status of the lines on Transport for London (Tfl), National Rail websites and mobile applications e.g. London Transport, National Rail, Tubemate, Tube tracker, Tube fares.
-Useful links:
+You can check the real time status on Transport for London (Tfl), National Rail websites and their mobile applications TFL Go and National Rail.

 Ticket prices in London